 The general term for dangerous unhealthy everybody-panic-now kind of radiation is "ionizing radiation."
 This is because the radiation is capable of ionizing atoms which compose the material being irradiated.
-Materials such as the poor crew's tender vulnerable pink bodies.
+Materials such as the poor crew's tender vulnerable pink bodies and internal organs.
 Non-ionizing radiation such as visible light and radio waves can be safely ignored (by which I mean a laser beam can chop you into bits but it won't give you cancer).

 The sun's ultraviolet light is a form of radiation that can give your skin a sunburn.
 Ionizing radiation is more penetrating, so it is capable of giving you a lethal "sunburn" on your internal organs.

 Ionizing radiation comes in two types:

 - electromagnetic radiation like gamma rays and x-rays